AyoSal/argocd-hybrid/README.md

 ![Image of screenshot](/media/layout.png)

+## Create the Apigee Org, Environment and Environment Group in Apigee
+Follow the steps in [Part 1](https://cloud.google.com/apigee/docs/hybrid/v1.10/precog-overview) to create the organization, enivronment and environment groups in the Apigee console as per your requirement

 ## Setup Kubernetes Cluster for Apigee Hybrid
 First follow the steps in part 1 to enable required APIs, create your Apigee organization, environment and environment group at this [page](https://cloud.google.com/apigee/docs/hybrid/v1.10/precog-overview).